Pharmacogenomic Testing Cost 2026: Real Prices from Free to $2,000

 This approach is best for people who want actionable pharmacogenomic information without the cost, time, and access barriers of clinical testing.
 It is not a replacement for clinical-grade sequencing when that level of detail is needed, but for the majority of drug-gene interactions, it provides the same core information at a fraction of the price.

 Already have DNA data?
-Reports start at $19
+Decode+ is free to start

-View sample reports for each tier to see exactly what is included.
+View samples for each tier to see exactly what is included.

 Cost vs. Value: When to Spend More